Drop in class $20 BUY HERE

 Core strengthening Yoga along with restorative practice with supported floor postures cultivates deep relaxation, tension release, stress management, and rejuvenation.
 Restore Yoga fosters your body’s innate healing capacity & nourishes your physiology and nervous system.
 All levels.

 Invigorating flow class that will have you moving and breathing between longer held postures.
-Come prepared to take on new challenges and experiment with rapid movement through sun salutations and variations in twists, backbends, hip openers and more.
+Come prepared to take on new challenges and experiment with using light weights, rapid movement through sun salutations and variations in twists, backbends, hip openers and more.

 Blend of Pranayama (breath) and Asana(poses), with emphasis on flow, movement, balance and intention.
 Build your serenity, flexibility & stamina.